 It is possible to use IDT without going through the login process, but restrictions will exist, (see also section 2.2).

+('Group 3' loggers only).
 It will not be possible to see any secure logger, only unprotected ones.

-It will not be possible to go through the deployment process using an app without logging into DataGate.
+Note: It will not be possible to go through the deployment process (using an app to record site installation details) without logging into DataGate.

 After the initial splash-screen (which shows the IDT logo), the user will have the option to either log in or select to use the app without DataGate.
-This can be done by clicking on the link to "Log in without DataGate".
-Once this link is activated, the app will, in future, bypass the "Log In" page.
+If the user chooses to "Log in without DataGate", the app will, in future, bypass the "Log In" page.